ewolff/microservice-kubernetes/HOW-TO-RUN.md

 / #
 ```

+* Run `kubectl port-forward deployment/apache 8081:80` to create a
+  proxy to the Apache httpd server on your local machine.
+Then open
-* Run `minikube service apache` to open the web page of the Apache httpd
+  `http://localhost:8081` to see the web page of the Apache httpd
   server in the web browser.
-Notice how the service was bound to a
-  port on the host Minikube runs on.

-The service type is `LoadBalancer`.
-This should actually connect the
-service to an external load balancer.
-This does not work on minikube
-so it can only be accessed at a specific port on the minikube host.

 * To remove all services and deployments run `kubernetes-remove.sh`: